sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/500 - computed-field-methods/120 - constant.md

 title: "Constant"
 hidden: false
 ---
 Use this method to add a key/value pair to an extraction, where the value is a constant that is not necessarily present in the PDF.
 This lets you include information, such as vendor or form names, that may be lacking from the PDF.
-For example, perhaps a vendor *exclusively* issues 6-month policy quotes, so they never state the policy period in the PDF.
+For example, perhaps a vendor *exclusively* issues 6-month policy quotes, so they never state the policy duration in the PDF.
 Use the Constant method to add that information.

 Parameters
 ====